 Children are responsible for their own Passport To Learning and it is very important that they take care of them as lost records cannot always be accessed.

 Programme of School Learning Activities

-To find out where the activities are away from school, visit www.childrensuniversity.co.uk or click on the link below to view the Learning Destination page.
+To find out where the activities are away from school, visit www.childrensuniversity.co.uk.
 Information will also be sent out in our school’s newsletters.

 Please note that Children’s University can only take responsibility for the quality of the learning experience provided by the Learning Destination and cannot be held responsible for other matters.